 Positive Negative Social Ensuring adequate services are provided to the community and transparent planning provides confidence in Council's ability to deliver on the community's priorities.
 The proposed fees and charges changes may be seen as having potential social impacts.
 Environmental Planning for the provision of services that improve environmental outcomes within Council's area of influence Environmental impacts will need to be identified and managed closely given the scale of developments outlined in the Operational Plan.
 Economic The plans assist in improving community and investor confidence in the region through demonstration of gradual improvement in delivery and of key economic initiatives.
+There may be a perception that Council needs to be more than an enabler/supporter in Economic Development and SVC's role will need to be clearly outlined.
 Governance This report is required to demonstrate to the community and government the appropriateness and transparency of Council's decision making processes.
 With current COVID19 restrictions, face to face consultation on the draft plans is not able to be undertaken.